MengyuanWang524/GPU-accelerated-iterative-method-for-FD-OCT-image-reconstruction/README.md

 Please write the fringe (.mat) into .csv files.

-The 3D volumetric data is too large to upload.
+The 3D volumetric data is too large to be uploaded.
 Only the code is provided.